 We hope that this content and the resources provided increase your understanding of how to sustainably develop aquaculture in reef ecosystems in order to secure healthy food while protecting the marine environment.

-This content was developed in collaboration with TNC's Micronesia Program and Global Aquaculture Program.
+This content was developed in collaboration with TNC's Micronesia Program, Africa Program and Global Aquaculture Program, and opens in a new windowBlue Ventures.
 For more information on TNC's aquaculture and sustainable food and water programs:

 - opens in a new windowGlobal Aquaculture Program